eightbitjim/spaceship-minus-one/README.md

 # viccy-spaceship
 A very minimal game for the Commodore Vic 20.
-Still working on it, but it's just about playable.
 The only control is pressing space!

 Design goal: write a fairly minimalist game to run on an unexpanded Vic-20, to load off cassette.
 Focus on making a simple, playable game.